dcrommie/walbrook/education/understanding-hedge-funds.md

 * Returns are not typically closely correlated with traditional asset classes, providing a diversification benefit to portfolios
 * May allow for participation in markets that are difficult to access via traditional financial instruments.
-* Participation in markets and instruments not available to traditional financial instruments.
+* Participation in markets and instruments not available to conventional financial instruments.
 * Participation in market environments where traditional instruments offer few opportunities.
 * Professional management with performance